USEPA/DissolvedGasNla/scripts/NLA_N2O_models.md

 ### 3.6.2 Model checks

+Below, the same PPCs for dissolved and equilibrium N2O were used as before.

+#### 3.6.2.1 Dissolved N2O

-Below, the same PPCs for N2O and N2O-eq were employed as before. \#### Dissolved N2O The PPCs for N2O from this model were similarly reasonable as for models 4 and 5 above.
+The PPCs for dissolved N2O were similar to those for models 4 and 5 above.

 <img src="NLA_N2O_models_files/figure-gfm/ppc_full_checks_mod_n2o6-1.png" style="display: block; margin: auto;" />

-#### 3.6.2.1 Equilibrium N2O
+#### 3.6.2.2 Equilibrium N2O

-Again, the PPCs for N2O-eq in this model were similar to those for models 4 and 5.
+The PPCs for eqilibrium N2O were also similar to the same checks in models 4 and 5.

 <img src="NLA_N2O_models_files/figure-gfm/ppc_full_checks_mod_n2oeq6-1.png" style="display: block; margin: auto;" />

-#### 3.6.2.2 Bivariate
+#### 3.6.2.3 Bivariate

-This model again provided a very reasonable representation of the bivariate relationship between N2O and N2O-eq (below).
+This model provided a reasonable representation of the bivariate relationship between the two N2O responses.

 <img src="NLA_N2O_models_files/figure-gfm/ppc_bv_check_mod_n2o6-1.png" style="display: block; margin: auto;" />

-#### 3.6.2.3 Saturation
+#### 3.6.2.4 Saturation

-The saturation ratio PPCs below show similar behavior as with models 4 and 5 above, but with perhaps slightly less bias in the predictions for the proportion of undersaturated waterbodies and fewer extreme predictions for the means and standard deviations.
-The observed *vs.* predicted PPC also appears to have a better behaved variance and no extreme predictions, compared to models 4 and 5 with the lognormal errors.
+The saturation ratio PPCs below suggested similar behavior as with models 4 and 5 above, but with perhaps slightly less bias in the predictions for the proportion of undersaturated waterbodies and fewer extreme predictions for the means and standard deviations.
+The observed *vs.* predicted PPC also appears to have a better behaved variance and no extreme predictions, compared to models 4 and 5.

 <img src="NLA_N2O_models_files/figure-gfm/ppc_sat_check_mod_n2o6-1.png" style="display: block; margin: auto;" />

-The plot below shows the same PPC, but for the “test” or second-vist data.
-Overall, the model looked to perform similarly as with the data used to fit it.
+The plot below shows the same PPC, but for the second-vist data.

 <img src="NLA_N2O_models_files/figure-gfm/ppc_sat_check_testdata_mod_n2o6-1.png" style="display: block; margin: auto;" />

-#### 3.6.2.4 R-square
+#### 3.6.2.5 R-square

 Below are estimates for the Bayesian
 ![R^2](https://latex.codecogs.com/svg.image?R%5E2 "R^2"), which were
-largely similar for N2O and N2O-eq as with models 4 and 5 above.
+largely similar for the N2O responses as with models 4 and 5 above.
 The
 ![R^2](https://latex.codecogs.com/svg.image?R%5E2 "R^2") for the surface
-temperature response also suggested a fairly good fit.
+temperature response also suggested a good fit.

     ##       Estimate Est.Error  Q2.5 Q97.5
     ## R2n2o    0.646     0.059 0.503 0.731